TenSketch/RCT/content/Youth Development Projects/home.md

 Our trust is dedicated to imparting moral values, ethics, skills, etc. so that they become socially responsible citizens.
 More than 2500 youths are benefited every year.

-## The trust conducts the following projects:
+## The trust conducts the following projects

 - Life skills training.
 - Awareness and training on health, Sports and career.
 - Individual and Group Counseling.
 - Rehabilitation
 - Capacity Building.
 - Communication and personality development training.

 ## Education